 Prior to this offering, there has been no public market for shares of our common stock.
-As a condition to consummating this offering, our common stock offered in this prospectus must be listed on the Nasdaq Capital Market or another national securities exchange.
-Accordingly, in connection with the filing of the registration statement of which this prospectus forms a part, we have applied to list our common stock on the Nasdaq Capital Market under the symbols "HOUR."
-Assuming that our common stock is listed and after the consummation of this offering, there can be no assurance any broker will be interested in trading our stock.
+Our common stock has been approved for listing on The Nasdaq Capital Market under the symbols "HOUR."
+After the consummation of this offering, there can be no assurance any broker will be interested in trading our stock.
 Therefore, it may be difficult to sell your shares of common stock if you desire or need to sell them.
 Our underwriters are not obligated to make a market in our common stock, and even if it makes a market, it can discontinue market making at any time without notice.
 Neither we nor the underwriters can provide any assurance that an active and liquid trading market in our common stock will develop or, if developed, that such market will continue.

-Once our common stock is approved for listing on the Nasdaq Capital Market, there is no guarantee that we will be able to maintain such listing for any period of time by perpetually satisfying Nasdaq Capital Market's continued listing requirements.
+Although our common stock has been approved for listing on The Nasdaq Capital Market, there is no guarantee that we will be able to maintain such listing for any period of time by perpetually satisfying Nasdaq Capital Market's continued listing requirements.
 Our failure to continue to meet these requirements may result in our common stock being delisted from Nasdaq Capital Market.